GameBoy/gameboy.github.io/wiki/mods.md

 ## **Game Boy Color Mods**

 Looking for a backlight mod?
-Why not check out [this guide](backlightmods#cgb) from /u/Admiral_Butter_Crust on all the different backlight kits for CGB.
+Why not check out [this more comprehensive guide](backlightmods#cgb) from /u/Admiral_Butter_Crust on all the different backlight kits for CGB.
 Not all backlight kits available are listed below.

 * Backlight OEM LCD (?!) – [Step by step guide.](https://docs.google.com/document/d/1Ht5q3zw1vCoMdFDzFzgIKOSc5ckwd9W1ylegf8JsnnA/edit) (This method is rather out of date and yields sub optimal results and [as of 2019-10-31, BennVenn is working on improving this process](https://www.facebook.com/BennVennElectronics/posts/2513453608768077))